RUB-SysSec/antifuzz/README.md

     python antifuzz_generate.py --enable-anti-coverage --signal --crash-action exit --enable-sleep --signal --hash-cmp --enable-encrypt-decrypt

-Next, compile the demo application (note that this may take minutes (!) depending on the number of random BBs added):
+Next, compile the demo application with afl-gcc after installing AFL 2.52b (note that this may take minutes (!) depending on the number of random BBs added):

-    afl-gcc antifuzz_test.c -o antifuzz_test # this can take minutes
+    afl-gcc antifuzz_test.c -o antifuzz_test

 Run it in AFL to test it out: